Gellert5225/StellarEngine-Vulkan/readme.md

 * [ToDo](#todo)

 ## Introduction
 Stellar Engine is a cross-platform game engine using Vulkan API.
+Inspired by Cherno's [Hazel Engine](https://github.com/TheCherno/Hazel)

 Currently it is at the very initial state of development.
 It supports Windows10(64 bit), Linux(64 bit) and macOS with Intel CPU.
 > Although theoretically it should support Apple Silicon but I do not have a M1 Mac